Ily-Coulibaly/nytimes-twitter-sentiment/README.md

-# NYTimes Articles vs. Public Comments Sentiment Analysis
+# NYTimes Articles vs. Public Sentiment Analysis - Drones

 Ever wonder if news articles on a specific topic aligns with how people really feel about actual topic ?
-This project digs into that question by analyzing the emotional language gap between professional journalism and public reactions.

-## Project Overview
+This project analyzes how drones are framed in New York Times articles versus how the public perceives them through online discussions.
+Using Natural Language Processing (NLP) techniques, specifically [emotion detection](https://ieeexplore.ieee.org/document/8456602) and keyword analysis, we compare media coverage with public sentiment to identify disparities in discourse.

-Using NLP and emotion detection, this analysis compares how The New York Times covers drone stories versus how readers respond in the comments section by:
+## Research Questions

-- Fetching and analyzing 50 drone-related articles from The New York Times
+- How do news articles frame drone-related topics compared to public comments?
-- Collecting 6,018 public comments from 22 articles with active discussions
+- What emotions dominate media coverage versus public discourse about drones?
-- Performing sentiment analysis and emotion detection on both datasets
+- What are the most frequently discussed aspects of drones in both contexts?

-- Comparing how media frames drone issues versus public reactions
+## Key findings

 <img width="953" height="430" alt="Screenshot 2025-09-01 at 9 09 09 AM" src="https://github.com/user-attachments/assets/840cf1cd-147f-4bbb-8368-4b701deb844d" />